 The Star Chamber Tour

 If you’re going to do this tour, I recommend making this your first tour.
 It’s a great introduction to the cave.
 The cave feels big, but the lanterns don’t really let you see the true scale.
 The next day, when we took the Historic Tour, my mom and I were in awe of how big the cave really was.
-I don’t think you’ll get that same experience if you do the Star Chamber Tour at the end.
+I don’t think you’ll get that same experience if you do the Star Chamber Tour as your last tour of the trip.

 It’s such a unique experience that I have to recommend doing this tour.